 anthocyanins (red and purple pigment formed by sugar trapped in the leaves)

 abscission layer (when nights get cooler, this layer forms blocking chlorophyll from entering the leaves, so other colours are visible)

-Also (still) looking good are some of the containers I planted this season.
+Also (still) looking good, along with the burning bush, are some of the containers I planted this season.
 We have had a few frosty nights, but nothing severe enough to slow these beauties down:

 As long as this nice weather continues I just may get all my gardens put to bed this week!

 Yes, I know, I said fabulous fall.
 Last year I posted about how fall is not my favourite season and provided a (quite short) list of things I like about it.
 Well, this year I have come up with a few more things to expand my list.
 I grudgingly have to admit that fabulous fall does boast these advantages, over and above the gloriously colourful foliage of course.
 The incredible display of colour always seems to be at the top of every fall lover’s list, at least here in the north.